-5.2 Definition for FIA_USB(EXT).2
+5.1 Definition for FIA_USB_EXT.2

-This chapter defines the extended functional component FIA_USB(EXT).2 Enhanced user-subject binding.
-The definition has been directly taken from [PP].
+This chapter defines the extended functional component FIA_USB_EXT.2 Enhanced user-subject binding.

-FIA_USB(EXT).2 is analogous to FIA_USB.1 except that it adds the possibility to specify rules whereby subject security attributes are also derived from TSF data other than user security attributes.
+FIA_USB_EXT.2 is analogous to FIA_USB.1 except that it adds the possibility to specify rules whereby subject security attributes are also derived from TSF data other than user security attributes.